Luxurious Things to Do on the Lomaiviti Islands

 8. Explore the Lomaiviti Islands on an All-inclusive Cruise

 If you’re looking for more active luxury, seeing multiple islands and having a varied range of experiences while travelling around Fiji, then consider an all-inclusive cruise with Captain Cook Cruises.
 The Lomaiviti Islands of Ovalau and Makogai are on the itinerary of the 7-Night Colonial Fiji Discovery Cruise.
 Departing from Port Denarau on Viti Levu (near Nadi International Airport), the cruise takes passengers to explore the historic Levuka, to dive in the outer reefs of Makogai, as well as visit a Fijian school and marine reserve before continuing to Vanua Levu and Taveuni.
-See more transport to the Lomaivitis in 5 Ways to Get to the Lomaiviti Islands.
+Find out more about the cruise on Viator and Tripadvisor.
+Plus, see more transport to the Lomaivitis in 5 Ways to Get to the Lomaiviti Islands.